e271828e/Flight.jl/prototypes/kernel/README.md

 families rather than reaching the probe at all. `DeadStage` itself is not built.

-The periphery's trait and enumeration methods (`is_input`, `is_greedy`, `claims`, `needs_calling_task`) are the same class of declaration and hit the same trap — a trait "declared" inside a `@testset` is a local function the conformance check never sees, presenting a binding that declares nothing.
-The malformed bindings in `test/test_roster.jl` sit at top level for exactly this reason.
+The periphery's trait and enumeration methods (`is_input`, `is_greedy`, `claims`, `needs_calling_task`) and the device contract's four functions (`init!`, `loop`, `shutdown!`, `unblock!`) are the same class of declaration and hit the same trap — a trait "declared" inside a `@testset` is a local function the conformance check never sees, and a `loop` "declared" there leaves the global fallback in place, crashing the device by name.
+The malformed bindings in `test/test_roster.jl` and the devices in `test/test_devices.jl` sit at top level for exactly this reason.